rhettparkinson/rhecipies/_posts/2023-02-06-dal-makhani.md

 {% method %}

-- Add the lentils to heavy pot along with the stock and the bay leaf.
+- Add the lentils to a heavy pot along with the stock and the bay leaf.
 Put the lid on cook on medium-high until mushy, around 15 minutes.
 - Meanwhile, using a mortar and pestle, add the chopped garlic and ginger with half a teaspoon of salt and pound into a smooth paste.
 - Once the lentils are cooked, add the paste, tomato puree, spices, sugar, and most of the chopped coriander reserving just a little for garnish later.
 If you are using butter add that too.
 - Reduce heat and simmer for 10 minutes.
 Add some more water if needed.